 Hostos Community College is a commuter school; there are no residences or dormitories on campus.
 To date, there are no off-campus student organizations.
-The College opens at 7:00 am and closes for business at 10:30 pm, Monday through Saturday and 7:00 am through 6:00 pm on Sundays.
+The College is open from 7:00 am to 10:00 pm, Monday through Saturday and 7:00 am through 6:00 pm on Sundays.
 Access to campus buildings is limited to faculty, staff, students, guests and visitors who are conducting official college business.